 Cooking Through the Decades: Recipe Recreation.
 Hello friends.
 A little while back Rennie Heartburn kindly asked me to take part in a fun recipe challenge, Cooking Through the Decades.

-The idea of the post is to recreate one of my favourite and iconic recipes of a from a decade of my choice.
+Also, the idea of the post is to recreate one of my favourite and iconic recipes of a from a decade of my choice.
 Two of my all time favourite recipes sprang mind; Prawn Cocktail and The Knickerbocker Glory.

 Not in the same dish though, hehe.
 Both still all time favourite recipes of mine which I probably discovered in the 80’s.
 Such a fun decade.
 Even though it does seem like a lifetime ago!